 - Applications of surveillance, trend, and multilevel methods, and use of novel approaches in both quantitative and qualitative research studies.

-Effective October 30, 2016, our Article Processing Charges (APC) will increase from $105 for authors in developed countries to $500 and from $65 for authors in developing countries to $300 to cover costs and remain sustainable.
+Effective October 30, 2016, our Article Processing Charges (APC) increased from $105 to $500 for authors in developed countries; and from $65 to $300 for authors in developing countries.

 Vol 6, No 1